 \section{Introduction}

-Since the LIGO team announced the first binary black hole (BBH) merger in February 2016 (\citealt{LSC2016PRL} , and its basic physics explanation \citealt{LSC2016AnP} as a pedagogical introduction), 90 gravitational wave (GW) events have been accumulated in this past five years \citep{LSC202111GWTC3}.
+Since the LIGO-Virgo Collaboration announced the first binary black hole (BBH) merger in February 2016 (\citealt{LSC2016PRL}, and its basic physics explanation \citealt{LSC2016AnP} as a pedagogical introduction), 90 gravitational wave (GW) events have been accumulated in this past five years \citep{LSC202111GWTC3}.
 They open up a new window for astrophysics.
 Studying population property is one of the applications \footnote{ \url{https://www.ligo.caltech.edu/page/detection-companion-papers}}.
-The Black Hole Mass Function (BHMF), especially its details or substructures, is one of the important part of the population property\citep{LSC202111_GWTC3_pop}.
+The Black Hole Mass Function (BHMF), especially its details or substructures, is one of the important parts of the population property\citep{LSC202111_GWTC3_pop}.

 The BHMF is vital to distinguish the theoretical models of stellar evolutionary channels \citep[see Intro. of][for a summary]{LSC202105_GWTC2_pop}.
 The growing catalogue of BHs from GWs helps us model and estimate it fairly accurately.
-But the current gravitational wave detector network LIGO-VERGO-KAGRA still has considerable uncertainties \citep{Ghosh2016PhRvD..94j4070G} about the masses of the BHs estimated by the BBH-GW events, preventing us from precisely estimating the BHMF.
+However, the current gravitational wave detector network LIGO-VERGO-KAGRA still has considerable uncertainties \citep{Ghosh2016PhRvD..94j4070G} about the masses of the BHs estimated from the BBH-GW events, preventing us from precisely estimating the BHMF.
 This instrumental noise would inevitably make some apparent high mass outlier event, such as {\tt GW170729}\citep{Fishbach2020}.
-The next generation GW detectors such as ET, CE, DECIGO, are expected to observe more black holes events with higher accuracy and longer distances \citep{Vitale2017PhRvD..95f4052V}, to promote a better understanding of the BHMF properties.
+The next generation GW detectors such as ET, CE, DECIGO, are expected to observe more black hole events with higher accuracy and longer distances \citep{Vitale2017PhRvD..95f4052V}, to promote a better understanding of the BHMF properties.